 Research your topic to ensure that your information is accurate.
 Use credible sources to check your facts.
-Just because something is on the internet, shared in social media or in the local news paper does not mean it is accurate.
-If you use information that is not accurate you could damage your own reputation and loose customers.
+Just because something is on the internet, shared on social media, or the local newspaper does not mean it is accurate.
+If you use information that is not accurate you could damage your own reputation and lose customers.

 Be honest with your readers and don’t make exaggerated claims or make promises you cannot keep.

 Before you start writing, make a plan or an outline of what you want to say.
 You can do this in a linear fashion or you can develop a mind map.
 I prefer to use mind maps because I do not like to be confined to a linear structure.